 The Emissions Control System on your Product may be covered by a separate warranty meeting requirements established by the U.S. Environmental Protection Agency (EPA) and/or the California Air Resources Board (CARB).
 The hour limitations set forth above do not apply to the Emissions Control System Warranty.
-Refer to the Engine Emission Control Warranty Statement supplied with your product or contained in the engine manufacturer's documentation for details.
+Refer to the Engine Emission Control Warranty Statement printed in your Operator's Manual or contained in the engine manufacturer's documentation for details